Jodaille/LaCagna/docs/README.md

 In the example file it is: lacagna.local

-The entries will be for a server running localy:
+The entry will be for a server running locally:

 > 127.0.0.1 lacagna.local